nickprotop/LocalizationManager/CONTRIBUTING.md

 ## Release Process

-Releases are automated via GitHub Actions:
+Releases are fully automated via GitHub Actions:

-1. Maintainer runs: `./bump-version.sh patch` (or `minor`/`major`)
-2. Commits version changes
-3. Pushes tag: `git tag release-patch && git push origin release-patch`
+1. Maintainer pushes a release tag: `git tag release-patch && git push origin release-patch`
+   - Use `release-patch` for bug fixes (0.6.2 → 0.6.3)
+   - Use `release-minor` for new features (0.6.2 → 0.7.0)
+   - Use `release-major` for breaking changes (0.6.2 → 1.0.0)

-4. GitHub Actions automatically:
+2. GitHub Actions workflow automatically:
+   - Bumps version in `.csproj` and `README.md`
+   - Updates `CHANGELOG.md` with new version and date
+   - Commits version changes back to main
+   - Creates version tag (e.g., `v0.6.3`)
-   - Runs tests
+   - Runs all tests
-   - Builds all platforms
+   - Builds all 4 platforms (Linux/Windows x64/ARM64)
-   - Creates GitHub release
+   - Creates GitHub release with binaries and changelog
-   - Uploads binaries
+   - Cleans up the trigger tag

+**Note:** Contributors don't need to worry about version numbers or releases.
+Maintainers handle the release process.

 See [BUILDING.md](BUILDING.md) for more details.